 And, let’s be honest, there’s a certain amount of excitement that comes with opening a physical letter or package addressed to you and not knowing what’s inside.
 Evidence of this is the fact that 47% of millennials check their physical mailbox each day and consider going through their direct mail a leisurely activity, according to USPS.

 Additionally, USPS found that 69% of people think direct mail is more personal than the internet.
 This makes sense when you think about the fact that we’re bombarded with generic, automated emails every day.
-Receiving something by mail isn’t as common, and requires more effort, making it a unique way to reach prospects and customers.
+Receiving something by mail isn’t as common and requires more effort.
+This makes it a unique way to reach prospects and customers.

 So, whether you’re thinking about creating a direct mail campaign or you’ve tried it before and didn’t achieve your intended results, we’re offering you some ideas and strategies to help you boost your direct mail response rate.

 1. Make your design stand out

 We’ve all heard the phrase, “don’t judge a book by its cover.”
 But when it comes to direct mail, that’s exactly what your audience will be doing.
 Design is vital because it’s what will grab your viewer’s attention and make them want to read more.
 Instead of a flat piece of paper in a plain envelope, try a 3-dimensional design.
 Dimensional mailers include boxes, containers, tubes, and bags.
 People likely won’t throw out a package without at least seeing what’s inside first, evidence being that dimensional mailers have a nearly 100% open rate.